 There are many people who don’t understand the history of systemic racism, the increasing number or tragedies or the #BlackLivesMatter movement itself.

 To those people, I ask of you – before publicly or even privately staking your position and sharing your opinion, educate yourself first.
-When we speak from a place of ignorance we continue to strengthen the very systems that instill racist thought and encourage racist behaviour in our world.
+When we speak from a place of ignorance we continue to strengthen the very systems that instil racist thought and encourage racist behaviour in our world.

 Want to learn about the movement?
 Check out the Black Lives Matter website.